souffle-lang/souffle-lang.github.io/pages/docs/choice.md

 <constraint>               ::= <attribute> | "(" <attributes> ")"
 ```

-Note here, for the sake of brevity, our syntax omit the co-domain (i.e. the right hand side of the arrow).
+Note here, for the sake of brevity, our syntax omits the co-domain (i.e. the right hand side of the arrow).
 Therefore, a choice-domain `D` for a relation with attribute set `X` implicitly defines a functional dependency of `D -> X \ D`.